 If it is determined that there is ground(s) for appeal, the process will proceed to the instructor level.

-Written notification as to whether or not the appeal will proceed will be sent from the Director of Student Affairs to the student, with copies to the instructor and Area Assistant Dean.
+Written notification as to whether or not the appeal will proceed will be sent from the Assistant Dean, Enrollment & Student Services to the student, with copies to the instructor and Area Assistant Dean.

 Instructor Level